 With improvements in technology, sedentary lifestyles have quickly become a very serious worldwide problem, especially in the west.
 Sadly, physical inactivity, which has seen a dramatic increase over the past several decades, significantly increases the risk of numerous diseases and conditions.
 This includes several forms of cancer, diabetes, hypertension, coronary and cerebrovascular diseases, obesity, and all-cause mortality, among others.
 Unless there is a reversal of this growing trend, the incidence of these disorders will increase, life expectancy will decrease, and medical costs will continue to rise.

 This article will highlight issues from sedentary lifestyles and look at basic strategies and ideas aimed at countering long periods of inactivity.

 Life in the Fastlane

 In modern society, the continuing advance of technology has improved our lives so vastly that a great portion of our time is in the seated position.
-From our occupational roles (desk jobs, driving jobs – lots of sitting); to our daily commutes to and from the workplace (more sitting); and even our home-lives relaxing in front of the television, video games or on social media (even more sitting!!).
-We spend massive chunks of our earthly existence sat on the most powerful muscle group in our bodies!
+From our occupational roles (desk jobs, driving jobs – lots of sitting); to our daily commutes to and from the workplace (more sitting); and even our home-lives relaxing in front of the television, video games, or on social media (even more sitting!!).
+We spend massive chunks of our earthly existence sitting on the most powerful muscle group in our bodies!

 To add to that, online shopping has reduced the need to actually go out and buy items in shops.
 Sat at home and using just a few clicks on a laptop we can simply have items we want to be delivered to our doorsteps.
 Anything we want, we can get barely moving a muscle, food, clothes, films, music, all a few clicks away.
 It’s so easy and convenient!